-The GSL Holdings board of directors plans to authorize the grant of restricted shares to Mr. Webber, restricted shares to Mr. Lister under the Plan.
+The GSL Holdings board of directors plans to authorize the grant of 375,000 restricted shares to Mr. Webber, 202,500 restricted shares to Ms. Cook and 202,500 restricted shares to Mr. Lister under the Plan, which are expected to vest over a three-year period.